Skip to main content

 Check Price →

-For a complete outdoor smart home setup, pair these string lights with a smart outdoor plug for always-available power backup, and see our outdoor lighting hub for the full picture of pathway lights, floodlights, and landscape systems that complete a smart yard.
+For a complete outdoor smart home setup, pair these string lights with a smart outdoor plug for always-available power backup, a smart connected fire pit as the evening's focal point, and see our outdoor lighting hub for the full picture of pathway lights, floodlights, and landscape systems that complete a smart yard.

 Sources & Methodology